PupuGod/DP4GNIO/README.md

 $\mu_1$<br>

-Notice: one can always choose an alternative way to input the data as he/she wants
+Of course, one can always choose an alternative way to input the data as he/she wants.

 ------------------------------------------------------------------------------------------------------

+**Citation Information**:

+If you find the software DP4GNIO useful, please cite it in you publication as follows:
+*Zhensheng Yu, Xuyu Chen, and Xudong Li, A dynamic programming approach for generalized nearly isotonic optimization, arXiv:2011.03305, 2020*

-For any question, please contact chenxy18@fudan.edu.cn.
+For any other questions, please contact chenxy18@fudan.edu.cn.